aimms/documentation/webui/side-panels-grd-pages.rst

 Side Panel Grid Pages are Side Panel pages with a grid layout.
 So, they combine the features of the `Side Panels <side-panels.html>`_ and the features of `WebUI Grid Pages <webui-grid-pages.html>`_.
 In this respect, the explanations about the behavior provided in the side panels section and the WebUI grid pages section also apply to the side panel grid pages discussed here.
 Therefore, we advise the reader to take a look at those two sections as well for explanations on aspects that are generally applicable.

-Side panels are special pages with a fixed width of two columns which can be accessed on various regular pages in an application by using tabs on the right-hand side of the page (see illustrations bellow).
+Side panels are special pages with a fixed width which can be accessed on various regular pages in an application by using tabs on the right-hand side of the page (see illustrations bellow).
 Side panels can be configured with widgets and can help building model interactions.
 Also, they can hold widgets (such as filters) which are required by several pages, preventing the need to duplicate such widgets on each individual page.
 This way, side panels help to free up space on regular pages.

 .. image:: images/SidePanel_HomeExample1.png
 			:align: center